hi-rustin/hi-rustin.rs/_brags/2024-work-brag.md

 - 2024-01-07:
   - Finished the lecture 1 and 2 of the course [MIT 6.006]
   - Finished the lecture 3, 4 and 5 of the course [MIT 6.006]
+- 2024-02-18:
+  - Finished the lecture 6, 7 and 8 of the course [MIT 6.006]
+  - Finished my own implementation of the [Vector in Rust](https://github.com/hi-rustin/build-my-own-x/pull/87)

 [MIT 6.006]: https://www.youtube.com/playlist?list=PLUl4u3cNGP63EdVPNLG3ToM6LaEUuStEY